ZSHJoanna/pycs-diy/docs/tutorial/basic_lc.rst

 .. warning:: Any shifts of ``l`` or ``otherl`` will be *applied* to the data arrays, i.e. the resulting curve is no longer aware of previous shifts.

-Often we want to merge a *list* of lightcurve from telescope 1 with a corresponding list of curves from telescope 2 and so on. :py:func:`pycs.gen.mrg.merge` is a wrapper to do exactly this.
+Often we want to merge a *list* of lightcurve from telescope 1 with a corresponding list of curves from telescope 2 and so on. :py:func:`pycs3.gen.mrg.merge` is a wrapper to do exactly this.
 ::

 	# You have imported two lists of lightcurves : eulerlcs and mercatorlcs
 	# Both lists contain n corresponding lightcurve objects, in the same order (image A, B, C and D).

-	lcs = pycs.gen.mrg.merge([eulerlcs, mercatorlcs])
+	lcs = pycs3.gen.mrg.merge([eulerlcs, mercatorlcs])